iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.0/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 4 reviews"/>
 </p>

+> I installed it to do my part.
+I'll uninstall it once this pandemic passes.
+That's freedom.<br> :date: __2020-11-21 18:55:35__

+> I'm glad to have this, but the map doesn't work correctly.
+When I tap on a county, it just shows a blank page.<br> :date: __2020-11-21 16:50:48__

+> Just checking it out<br> :date: __2020-11-20 08:58:10__

+> Way to late and unlikely to work universally (eg. with folks from out of state) but it's better than the nothing burger we've had so far.
+Would be nice if it gave you an idea of how many contacts it recorded (Inna privacy preserving way) to let us know the adoption rate around us.<br> :date: __2020-11-17 03:59:58__

 > Its a good way to b notifield about the virus<br> :date: __2020-11-14 23:32:03__